juju/docs/src/en/help-azure.md

 Juju 2.x support for Azure is backwards compatible with older versions of Juju but supports several additional features, in particular, support for unit placement (i.e. units can be deployed to specific existing machines).
-In lieu of this, the old default behaviour is used: units of a service will be allocated to machines in a service-specific Availability Set.
+In lieu of this, the old default behaviour is used: units of an application will be allocated to machines in an application-specific Availability Set.
 Read the [Azure SLA](https://azure.microsoft.com/en-gb/support/legal/sla/) to learn how availability sets affect uptime guarantees.